 Endpoints

-MPTCP endpoints can be configured with this command:
+MPTCP endpoints can be manually configured with this command:

 ip mptcp endpoint add <IP address> dev <interface> [ signal | subflow ] [ backup ] [ fullmesh ]